We all know this famous saying; nothing can be done to change the situation. So, you'd best be prepared for both certainties.

 Dying without a will ensures that the law will dictate how to handle your assets and not you!
 The local probate court will collect taxes on your hard-earned property, leaving less for your heirs.
 Large estates could be subject to substantial estate taxes.
 Perhaps the worst thing of all is, regardless of the size of your estate, is the reality that many families are torn apart forever by the fighting and bad feelings that develop when there is no legal will.

-Basic wills, power of attorney and advance medical directives are an inexpensive way to you protect the ones you love.
-For clients with substantial assets, a business, farmland, timber, or more complicated situations such as a blended family or a special needs child, I will guide you in structuring an estate plan that not only fits your personal needs, but also reduces the tax burden your loved ones will face.
+Basic wills, power of attorney and advance medical directives are an inexpensive way for you protect the ones you love.
+For clients with substantial assets, a business, farmland, timber, wish to preserve family property for generations, or more complicated situations such as a blended family or a special needs child, I will guide you in structuring an estate plan that not only fits your personal needs, but also reduces the tax burden your loved ones will face.

-Above all, I'll work to preserve the family harmony that will best honor your memory.
+Above all, I strive to preserve the family harmony that will best honor your memory.
 That's the best kind of estate planning there is.

 Q1: How expensive is a simple will, advance medical directive, and power of attorney?